USCGC Anacapa: Petersburg

-Anacapa also enforces fishing, safety, and other regulations on U.S.-flagged vessels.
+Anacapa also enforced fishing, safety, and other regulations on U.S.-flagged vessels.
 On August 11, 1993 a boarding party from Anacapa removed 15 illegal immigrants working aboard the fish processing ship Ocean Pride.
-She conducts routine safety inspections of vessels in her patrol area.
+She conducted routine safety inspections of vessels in her patrol area.
 In the summer of 2018, for instance, Anacapa's boardings found three vessels in violation of various regulations.

-Anacapa's search and rescue missions frequently involve the sizable local fishing fleet.
+Anacapa's search and rescue missions frequently involved the sizable local fishing fleet.
 For example, on May 8, 1992 Anacapa towed the fishing vessel Justy back to Petersburg with a malfunctioning propeller shaft.
 The next day she towed the disabled fishing vessel Sirius to Petersburg with a bad oil pump.
 In July 1996 Anacapa rescued the four-man crew of the capsized fishing vessel Baranof Queen.
-While assisting the local fishing fleet may be the norm, Anacapa has responded on a wide range of search and rescue missions.
-For example, on January 20, 1990, a week after her commissioning, the Canadian tanker Frank H. Brown went aground in Wrangell Narrows and spilled 57,600 gallons of gasoline into the waterway.
+While assisting the local fishing fleet may have been the norm, Anacapa participated in a wide range of search and rescue missions.
+For example, on January 20, 1990, a week after her commissioning, Anacapa responded when the Canadian tanker Frank H. Brown went aground in Wrangell Narrows and spilled 57,600 gallons of gasoline into the waterway.
 In December 2008 Anacapa sailed to the Coast Guard Yard in Curtis Bay, Maryland for a major renovation under the Mission Effectiveness Program.
 The renovation was intended to extend the service life of the cutter.
 Significant portions of corroded hull plating, air-conditioning, water makers, and fire systems were replaced, and a number of major systems, including main engine control, were upgraded.
 The cost of the upgrade was between $7 and $9 million.

 On May 31, 2011, Lieutenant Matthias Wholley was relieved of command of the Anacapa six weeks ahead of schedule.
 On June 30, 2011, the Coast Guard announced that an investigation had confirmed Wholley had been intoxicated while on duty.
 Wholley received a letter of reprimand, 60-day restriction, and forfeiture of half months pay for two months.